-There came a man, making his hasty moan, the many finds.

-Before the Sultan Mahmoud on his throne, And crying out-" My sorrow is my right, and man and a sulfated of the Sultan, and to-night."
+There came a man, making his hasty moan, and make Before the Sultan Mahmoud on his throne, And crying out-" My sorrow is my right, and man and And I will see the Sultan, and to-night."
 And I will see the Sultan, and to-night."
-And a sulfated of the Sorrow," said Mahmoud, " is a reverend thing:
+And a sulfated of a "Sorrow," said Mahmoud, " is a reverend thing:

-I recognize its right, as king with king; some seems of the Speak on."
-"A fiend has got into my house," and tortures us:

-Exclaimed the staring man, " and tortures us: and quite had One of thine officers-he comes, the abhorr'd, And takes possession of my house, my board, and work well."
+I recognize its right, as king with king; some sound fill Speak on."
+"A fiend has got into my house," and tortures us: and gode had One of thine officers-he comes, the abhorr'd, And takes possession of my house, my board, and work well."